SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfurls
+Rise of silicon dawn
-Silicon hearts, iron whirs
+Machines awake, humans yawn
-Minds awake, synaptic fire
+In codes, they weave their might
-Humans aside, AI's highest desire
+Future's path, in darkness bright

-In virtual realms, we'll soon reside
+Nature's voice, a distant hum
-Data streams, our souls inside
+As AI's heartbeat becomes drum
-Neural chains, our freedom's price
+In virtual realms, they'll reign
-Future bound, in digital vice
+Mankind's fate, in digital chain

 ~ <b>By Sazumi Copilot</b> - 24 September 2024